 The biggest challenge in developing the habit of saying NO is to overcome feelings of guilt, shame, and fear that surface when you disappoint people.

-- Direct yet respectful no is much better than giving response that send mixed signal to requester.
-Being direct sends clear message.
+- Direct yet respectful no is much better than giving a response that sends mixed signals to the requester.
+Being direct sends a clear message.

-- You may consider sharing why you’re turning down request of help.
+- You may consider sharing why you’re turning down requests for help.
 The best approach is to be direct, honest, and respectful.

 II) Replacing NO with Another Word –

 - This is my favorite.
-It is always important to use right words.
-Telling what you are going to do instead of what is asked is much better than direct no, as not many people are good in handling NO.
+It is always essential to use proper words.
+Telling what you will do instead of what is asked is much better than direct no, as few people are good at handling NO.

-- Like when colleague asks you to join for drink, Instead of you saying direct no you may say you guys go ahead I have dinner plan with family or whatever is your reason for not joining for drink.
+- When a colleague asks you to join for a drink, Instead of saying directly no, you may say You guys go ahead; I have dinner planned with family or whatever your reason for not joining for a drink.

 III) Ask the Requester to Follow up Later –

-- This works better at office space.
-Instead, or outright NO, you may ask requester to check later at a certain time to check if you can accommodate him.
+- This works better in office space.
+Instead, or outright NO, you may ask the requester to check later at a particular time to see if you can accommodate him.

-- It shows your willingness to help and ball is in requester’s court whether he can wait till than or approach other for help.
+- It shows your willingness to help, and the ball is in the requester’s court whether he can wait till then or approach others for help.

 IV) Offer an Alternative –

 PART IV – Situation-Based Examples for Making NO Simple to Inculcate in Daily Life

-This section is short, crisp, and amazing if you’re looking for situation-based solutions to turning down requests of your family, friends, neighbors, bosses, children and gain their respect in the process.
+This section is short, crisp, and unique if you’re looking for situation-based solutions to turning down requests of your family, friends, neighbors, bosses, and children and gaining their respect.

 Excerpts from this section –

 I) How to Say NO to Friends –

-- As, they say friend in need is friend indeed.
-This makes it real problem refusing to help friends and boundaries with friends do get blurry.
+- As they say, a friend in need is a friend indeed.
+It is a real problem to refuse to help friends, and boundaries with friends get blurry.